 A guide to holidays in Grizedale and Satterthwaite

-Grizedale is unlike anywhere else in the Lake District, and is a gorgeous forest park with many distinctive features, making it a truly wonderful place to stay within the National Park.
+Grizedale is unlike anywhere else in the Lake District, or even in Cumbria, and is a gorgeous forest park with many distinctive features, making it a truly wonderful place to stay within the National Park.

-Satterthwaite is a small village set within the heart of the Grizedale Forest, and is the perfect place to base a holiday exploring the central part of the Lake District.
+Satterthwaite is a small village set within the heart of the forest, where you’ll find our Grizedale accommodation, and is the perfect place to base a holiday exploring the central part of the Lake District.
 It is a quiet village, perfect to return to and relax in after a day’s exploration, and is home to an excellent pub, The Eagles Head, where you can enjoy a selection of ales and pub classics.
 From Satterthwaite, you can easily explore Grizedale and the rest of the Lake District.

 There is so much to see and do within Grizedale’s Forest Park, making it one of the best holiday destinations in the Lake District.
 It is particularly great for cycling, with a variety of forest roads and tracks to discover across the park.
 Mountain bikers will love the North Face Route, offering a real all-terrain challenge.
-Bikes can be hired at the visitor centre, so you don’t even need to bring your own along.
+The visitor centre has bike hire available, so you don’t even need to bring your own along.

 One of Grizedale’s main attractions, perfect for all the family, is Go Ape!, with its adrenaline-fuelled adventures taking you 60 metres above the forest floor.
 It offers a challenging aerial assault course with zip wires, Tarzan swings and rope bridges, all set within the beautiful surroundings of the forest, while down on the ground you can cruise around the forest park on one of the Segways available.